-Irregular periods is one of the most common topics that I discuss when meeting with patients.
+Irregular periods are one of the most common topics that I discuss when meeting with patients.

 As we get started, it would help to define what a regular period is first.